Skip to content

 }, 60000);

 Instead, we recommend implementing a reasonable update strategy that balances the need for timely updates with the overall user experience.
-Check out the Always Latest Update Strategy for an example of how to achieve this.
+Check out the Always Latest update strategy for an example of how to achieve this.